galenscovell/Conway-Game-of-Life/README.md

 <b>Usage:</b>
 <blockquote><b>python base.py</b> [ -h ] [ -t ] [ -fps ] </blockquote>

-+ Press [ spacebar ] at any time to create a new, blank grid.
++ Press [Spacebar] at any time to create a new, blank canvas.
-+ Use the [ mouse and click ] on any open grid space to place a 'bit'.
++ Use the mouse and [Left-Click] on any open grid space to place a 'bit'.
++ If clicked space is occupied, the bit will be erased.
-+ Press [ enter ] to begin simulation for given amount of 'ticks'.
++ Press [Enter] to begin simulation for given amount of 'ticks'.

 Arguments:
 *  -h, --help